macmiranda/macmiranda/README.md

 👋 Hi, I’m @macmiranda, a high-achieving generalist with 20+ years of experience managing highly-available distributed systems with focus on security.
 In other words, a problem solver in the hyperconverged world.

-👀 I’m interested in Cloud Engineering, ML + Python, Automation tools (yes, even Power Automate), Threat Research and Blockchain technologies.
-I also watch a lot of documentaries and indie films.
-Nonfiction avid reader when my 👧 allows me.
+👀 Interested in Cloud Engineering, CI/CD Platforms, Threat Research and Blockchain.

+🎬 I watch a lot of documentaries and indie films.
+Nonfiction 📖 avid reader when my 👧 allows me.

+☕ Obsessed about specialty coffee.

-🌱 I’m currently building up my Go skills and studying for the CKS exam.
+🌱 Currently building up my Go/Rust skills and studying for the CKS exam.
+Decided to give Neovim a go.

 🏆 Certified LFCS, CKA, CySA+ and CCNA